przemek83/volbx/README.md

 ## About project
 Volbx is a graphical tool used for data manipulation written in C++/Qt.
 User can:
  * load data - opens XLSX and ODS spreadsheet files,
- * filter data - filters panel can be used to define data range on each column,
+ * filter data - filters panel can be used to define the data range on each column,
- * select data - user can select rows on main data table,
+ * select data - user can select rows on the main data table,
  * visualize data - multiple types of built-in diagrams (histogram, grouping, linear regression, quantiles) which adjusts dynamically according to user actions,
  * order data - each column can be ordered ascending or descending,
  * export data - selected set of data, together with linked plots, can be exported to XLSX spreadsheet file or CSV.

-The tool was originally created for real estate appraisal as it gives the possibility, for people working in that area, to estimate past, current and future value of analyzed properties.
-When project/start-up was dropped, I've decided to release a less specialized application as an open source project.
-Most advanced and dedicated for real estates functionalities were cut out, basic and intermediate ones stayed.
+The tool was originally created for real estate appraisal as it gives the possibility, for people working in that area, to estimate the past, current, and future value of analyzed properties.
+When the project/startup was dropped, I've decided to release a less specialized application as an open source project.
+Most advanced and dedicated for real estate functionalities were cut out; basic and intermediate ones stayed.

 ## Getting Started
 This section describes briefly how to setup the environment and build the project.